BuddyX

 Reddit and Quora proved that a simple format can build enormous communities.
 Members ask questions, other members answer, and the best answers rise to the top through votes.
 It is one of the most engaging community models there is, because every question is a fresh reason to come back and every good answer is content that keeps working for years.

 The good news is that you do not need to be Reddit to use the model.
 You can run a focused question and answer community on a site you own.
-This guide explains how a Q&A community works and how to build one on WordPress.
+This guide explains how a Q&A community works, how it compares to other community models, what the full plugin landscape looks like, and how to build one on WordPress that is set up to grow.

 What makes a Q&A community work